GlobalEnergyMonitor/preview-maps/README.md

 * clone the repo "maps"
 * cd into the root of the repo, at the same level as the trackers and src folders
-* You must have node.js or npm installed already on your computer, check if you do by running `node -v` `npm -v` if you don't install it here https://docs.npmjs.com/downloading-and-installing-node-js-and-npm and then relaunch your terminal
+* You must have node.js or npm installed already on your computer, check if you do by running `node -v` `npm -v` if you don't install it here https://docs.npmjs.com/downloading-and-installing-node-js-and-npm and then relaunch your terminal and then run `nvm install 18.17.0` `nvm use 18.17.0` OR latest version
 * Run `npm install` (this will install the correct version of node and all node modules that the repo depends on by looking at the package.json and package-lock.json files)
 * To test the map locally you will just need to run `python -m http.server 8000` at the root of the repo